unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 The CAN drivers on these boards (MCP2551) seem to have pin 8 (Rs) permanently connected to Gnd.<BR>
 This forces *"High-Speed mode"* and has the highest consumption (max.
 75mA).<BR>
 Tying this to Vcc should enable *"Standby or SLEEP mode"* (typ. under 1mA), which would be useful combined with STM32 sleep/stop mode.<BR>
-As the CAN Driver runs on 5V and the STM32 on 3.3V, I was concerned that controlling the "S" pin directly from GPIO (PA15) might not make it go into full sleep mode.<BR>
+As the CAN Driver runs on 5V and the STM32 on 3.3V, I was concerned that controlling the "S" pin directly from GPIO (PA15) might not make it go into full sleep mode.
 Testing showed that there is no difference between 3.3V and 5V applied to the S Pin.<BR>
 Disapointingly, disabling both drivers only reduces sleep current by around 10mA.